Qamar2315/chefconnect/README.md

 # Contributing
 We welcome contributions from the community.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-# License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.